EXPLORE OUR WORK

 Gridlab WRAP Report Slides

 WRAP, a first-of-its-kind non-ISO regional Resource Adequacy program, represents a huge step forward toward regional reliability analysis, planning, and coordination for the non-CA West.
-WRAP has the potential to help address a major collective action problem for the region – the ability to proactively assess...
+WRAP has the potential to help address a major collective action problem for the region – the ability to proactively assess and drive...

 View/Download